-(HIB) – Preparing for Jack Frost’s arrival can send a shiver down any homeowner’s spine.
+(ARA) – Preparing for Jack Frost’s arrival can send a shiver down any homeowner’s spine.
 A long to-do list for getting your home ready can feel overwhelming, leaving you wondering where you’ll find the time and resources.
 But, with some optimism, easy tips and access to a few rental tools, you can winterize your home in just one weekend, leaving plenty of time to enjoy autumn’s splendor.

 Prepare your lawn and landscaping

 Cold temperatures cause grass and other plants in your landscape to go dormant.
 Spend a few hours preparing your lawn for beautiful greenery next year.